Ar0xA/nessus2es/README.md

 Tested with ElasticSearch 6 and Nessus 7 only!

 note: if you change the default indexname, be sure to apply the template to the new index too.
+note: assumes the timezone of your nessus server is the same timezone this script runs in

+#required
+- python 3
+- configparser
+- objdict
+- python3-dateutil

 # possible elastic queries
 - Show me all systems with CRITICAL vulnerabilities that have public exploits available.